Academic Standards & Grading

 Academic Probation and Dismissal

-- Must fail to earn a term GPA of 3.0 or higher in the next enrolled semester (including Summer) following probation; OR
+- Fails to earn a term GPA of 3.0 or higher in the next enrolled semester (including Summer); OR

-- Must have two consecutive semesters (including Summer) of probation status.
+- Has three consecutive semesters (including Summer if enrolled) of probation status.

-If dismissed from the graduate school, the student may re-apply for admission following a one year lay-out, subject to departmental review.
+Student who are dismissed may re-apply for admission following a one year lay-out, subject to graduate program review and approval.